Easy bank reconciliation from $3 p/m

 See how easy it is to process transactions.

-This step-by-step video will guide you on processing and allocating transactions from your bank feed to your Reckon One book.
+This bank reconciliation example video will guide you step-by-step on processing and allocating transactions from your bank feed to your Reckon One book.

 Once you’ve linked your bank feeds to your ledger accounts you are ready to receive your bank transactions.